Namya13Jain/companion_match/README.md

 2. https://www.drishtiias.com/daily-updates/daily-news-editorials/ageing-in-india-state-of-the-elderly

 # Our Solution - Companion Match
 Companion Match is an all-in-one solution for seniors looking for companionship, care, and support.
-With its easy-to-use interface and wide range of features, Comapnion Match is the perfect app for anyone looking to improve their quality of life and make meaningful connections.
+With its easy-to-use interface and wide range of features, Companion Match is the perfect app for anyone looking to improve their quality of life and make meaningful connections.
 It is an innovative and user-friendly app designed to bridge the gap between the elderly and the younger generation.
 Some features of Companion Match are:

 1. Companion Match offers a wide range of services, including the ability to find a companion who can provide social interaction and emotional support.
 Whether you're looking for someone to chat with or someone to accompany you on walks, our app makes it easy to find the perfect match.